gipfeli-io/documentation/meeting-notes/2022-06-09-thesis-interim-review.md

 - Adjust DOD with test coverage percentage.
 - Documentation scope very good, understandable, Decision Log great
 - Roadmap missing => add it to documentation (not very detailed as e.g. backlog)
+- Datamodel should be model-driven, not code-driven --> add to Documentation.

 #### A.K.